MarcElosua/SPOTlight/README.md

 ### Train model

-We will set some parameters the we will use to train the model.
+We set some parameters the we will use to train the model.
 K is the number of topics which we will assume to be the same as the number of clusters found by Seurat.
 With droplevels we make sure that there are no levels defined with no representation